rows/hiring/job descriptions/Group Manager_Porto.md

 As a Group Manager, you will lead a group of teams and make sure they have what they need to succeed.
 Check out our teams [here](../Teams.md).

-The main tasks of the Group Manager at Rows are:
+The main tasks of Group Managers at Rows are:
+* Build and manage the teams.
+Hire and develop people in 3 roles at Rows — Product Managers, Engineering Managers and Product Designers.
-* Guide your teams efforts for maximum impact.
+* Guide your teams for maximum impact.
 Drive team leaders to create bold plans, track their progress, unblock them when necessary.
-* Hire and manage your team's careers as they pursue team objectives.
-The team leaders who report to you are Product Managers, Engineering Managers and Product Designers.
 * Manage information flow from and to teams.
 Expose teams to business, management, users and experts.

 ### Current open positions